The information in this article applies to:

 - As nothing has been drawn on Floor 1, the result will be a blank Floor 2.

 - Before drawing anything on Floor 2, you should also set up your Floor 2 default ceiling height.
-If you do not, it will be based on the ceiling height you selected for the Floor 1.
-Select Edit> Default Settings from the menu, then specify the default ceiling height as described in Step 1, above.
+If you skip this step now, later you can select Edit> Default Settings from the menu, then specify the default ceiling height for the 2nd Floor as described in Steps 2 and 3 above.

 - Select Build> Walls> Exterior Wall from the menu, then click and drag the exterior walls of your plan, drawing in a clockwise direction.